ShelbyKelley/Pokemon-Duel/README.md

 # Pokemon-Duel

-This game is being created for my independent study class.
-This application should be run on a Linux/Unix OS.
+This application is being created for my independent study class and should be run on a Linux/Unix OS.

 How to run:
 1. $ gcc -o Pokemon board.c misc.c pokemon.c network.c terminal.c